Yeomen Warders: The Tudor Yeomen

 The Yeomen Warders were formed in 1485 by the new King Henry VII, the first monarch of the Tudor dynasty.
 The Tudor rose, a heraldic badge of the dynasty, is part of the badge of the Yeomen Warders to this day.
 Founded after the Battle of Bosworth, it is the UK's oldest existing military corps and the oldest of the royal bodyguards.

 In 1509, Henry VIII moved his official residence from the Tower of London.
 The Tower retained the formal status of a royal palace and to mark this a party of twelve Yeomen of the Guard was left in place as a token garrison.
 The title of this detachment was subsequently changed to that of Tower warders as a more accurate reflection of their duties.
 As warders without any ceremonial state functions they forfeited the right to wear the scarlet royal livery of the now separate Yeoman of the Guard.
 This was, however, restored to them during the reign of Edward VI (1547–1553), reportedly at the request of a high court official who had been briefly imprisoned in the Tower and was impressed by the behaviour of the warders.

 The original Tudor guard was split into two categories: the ordinary (i.e., permanent) guard and the additional troops of the extraordinary.
 In 1550, for example, the ordinary mustered 105 men, with an additional 300 extraordinary yeomen.
 Until 1549, the guards at the Tower were numbered among the extraordinary but in that year were raised to the status of ordinary yeomen.
 There was a considerable wage difference between the two groups.
-In 1562, a yeoman of the ordinary received 16d per day, whereas an extraordinary yeoman was paid the same as a common infantryman (4d or 6d).
+In 1562, a yeoman of the ordinary received 16 d. per day, whereas an extraordinary yeoman was paid the same as a common infantryman (4d. or 6d.).
 In 1551, the ordinary was expanded to 200 men, of whom 100 were to be archers and 100 halberdiers, but these numbers were not maintained.
 Uniform at this time was a velvet coat trimmed with silver gilt, worn over armour.

 The Yeomen Warders provided the permanent garrison of the Tower, but the Constable of the Tower could call upon the men of the Tower Hamlets to supplement them when necessary.
 The Tower Hamlets was an area significantly larger than the modern London Borough of the same name, which owed military service to the Constable in his ex officio role as Lord Lieutenant of the Tower Hamlets.